 TaskRabbit is an incredibly well known task-based marketplace where ‘Taskers’ and people seeking work done can find one another.

-Some of the most popular categories on TaskRabbit include:
+Some of the most popular categories of work on TaskRabbit include:

 - Home cleaning.